-After visiting the Eger castle, exit the complex using the back side of the citadel and walk down until you will reach the Eger Minaret.
+After visiting the Eger castle, exit the complex using the backside of the citadel and walk down until you reach the Eger Minaret.
 This is the Northernmost point of the former Ottoman Empire that draws anyone’s eye.
 It was built shortly after the Turks’ victory in 1596.
-It is 40 m high and it was made of red sandstone.
+It is 40 m high, and it was made of red sandstone.

 After the Habsburgs recaptured Eger, the locals tried to demolish the minaret using no less than 400 oxen but with no success.
-Today, you can climb the 97 small steps and reach the top balcony where prepare to discover a beautiful panorama of the city.
+Today, you can climb the 97 small steps and reach the top balcony, where you prepare to discover a beautiful panorama of the city.

 4. Marzipan Museum

 When you say Hungary, you also say marzipan.
 There are 3 Marzipan Museums in Hungary: in Budapest, Eger and Szentendre.